brokenlander/dotfiles/README.md

 ```

 This will:

+- Remove all symlinks created during installation
 - Remove the custom configuration lines from your .zshrc
+- Remove Micromamba from `/opt/micromamba`
+- Remove Oh-My-ZSH completely
-- Restore your original Git configuration from backup
+- Restore your original configuration files from backup when available
 - Clean up the ~/.dotfiles directory